Data requests

 - Whether there will be any conditions, e.g. formal acknowledgement, review of draft report prior to publication, costs etc.

-Need funding for your Te Rēhita, the National Register-based research?
-There are several sources of potential funding for research that uses data from Te Rēhita, the National Register.
+There are several sources of potential funding for research that uses data from the breast cancer register:

-- Breast Cancer Foundation NZ / Health Research Council Breast Cancer Register Research Partnership: This annual funding round usually offers two grants of up to $200,000 each for research in the National Register.
+- Breast Cancer Foundation NZ / Health Research Council Breast Cancer Register Research Partnership: This annual funding round usually offers two grants of up to $200,000 each for research in the breast cancer register.

 - Breast Cancer Foundation NZ Fellowships: Breast Cancer Foundation NZ offers two fellowships a year, one clinical, one scientific.
 Research using the National Register may qualify as either science or clinical research.
 Applications usually close in September, with results announced in November.